montylounge/django-psi/README.md

 Type: Boolean
 Default: False

-Output the results to the console.
+Output the PageSpeed Insight results to the console.

 ### screenshot